stoneyrh/gSOAP/gsoap/mod_gsoap/mod_gsoap-0.9/apache_20/README.md

     cd apachegsoap
     bin/httpd -l

-The module `mod_so` should be on the displayed list of modules.
+The module `mod_so.c` should be on the displayed list of modules.

 Next, we will build and install `mod_gsoap` for Apache 2.x and up.
 The source code files are located under `gsoap/mod_gsoap/mod_gsoap-0.9/apache_20` and